 Two weeks ago we had Car Club members visit to view progress on the restoration of ‘Blerta’.
 Blerta is a 1963 Humber 90 (Hillman Super Minx), that I have mentioned in earlier blogs.
 She is now, very close to completion.
 Covid restrictions has been a perfect excuse to be locked away in the garage, welding grinding, sanding, painting and tinkering.

 Spring is here now bringing frequent showers with it, after a very dry, mild winter.
 Planting is under way in the garden.
 We’ve planted two verities of grapes and several species of strawberries, tomato’s, potatoes, radish, lettuce and many others.
 Fruit trees are in bloom after a hard pruning in the autumn.
 We are attempting to propagate a grapefruit tree from cuttings.
-Sister, Liz and Husband Chris, have a property in Matamata with a grapefruit tree smothered in large delicious fruit.
+Sister, Liz and Husband Chris, have a property in Matamata with a grapefruit tree smothered in large delicious fruit and from which we have taken cuttings.
 After a recent visit we have several cartons of grapefruit which will give us many weeks enjoying grapefruit for breakfast.
 Matamata is a town one hour north of Rotorua and recently famous as the closest town to Hobbiton.

 In normal times Rotorua is a top destination for domestic and international tourists.
 With so many hotels and motels bereft of tourists, these facilities have been turned into Managed Covid Quarantine facilities and housing for the homeless & underprivileged.
 How times have changed!!

 We were deeply saddened to learn of the passing of Colin, namer of Poki and along with the lovely Victoria.
 King Colin and Queen Victoria featured in a previous blog entry, before leaving the UK last October.
-RIP Colin.
+RIP Colin, we will miss you.